 Associate Professor, Director of English Honors Program

-Dr. Cervone teaches medieval English literature and medieval studies, covering Anglo-Saxon through late medieval England (8th through early 15th centuries).
-Her areas of specialty include Chaucer, Langland, alliterative poetry, Ricardian England, poetic form and poetics, metaphor, allegory, cognitive linguistics, history of the English language, textual criticism, material culture and the visual arts, and theology.
-Some current projects include a book on metaphor, the vernacular, and poetics, and a collaborative book examining the nature of Middle English lyric.
+Dr. Cervone's areas of specialty include Chaucer, Langland, alliterative poetry, poetic form and poetics, metaphor, allegory, cognitive linguistics, textual criticism, material culture and the visual arts, theology, Ricardian England, and history of the English language.
+She is currently writing a book on metaphor, the vernacular, and poetics.

 - Readings in Medieval Textuality: Essays in Honour of A. C. Spearing (ed., with D. Vance Smith; D. S. Brewer, 2016).